AustinWise/smeagol/README.md

 # Smeagol - locally hosted wiki

-The aspiration goal of this project is to create a wiki software with these
+The goal of this project is to create a wiki software with these properties:
-properties:

-* Comparable in functionality to and compatible with GitHub wikis.
-This includes:
+* Compatible with GitHub.
+This means:
   * Git is the backing store
   * Markdown is used to format pages
 * Easy to run on your local computer.